Avoiding Burnout

 Can you change the word “should” to “could” and “must” to “choose”?

 Notice the difference that makes to your choices.
-Reverse & Recover – Undo the symptoms of burn-out by seeking support, managing stress, nourishing yourself (physically, emotionally, mentally and spiritually) so that you can continue your work from a resourced place.
+Reverse & Recover – Undo the symptoms of burnout by seeking support, managing stress, nourishing yourself (physically, emotionally, mentally and spiritually) so that you can continue your work from a resourced place.
+Build your resilience to stress by taking care of your physical and emotional health.

-what are things that give you energy?
+What are things that give you energy?

 Strengthening your resilience can help to prevent you from getting a burnout